ycharpentier/ycharpentier.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 <p style='text-align: justify;'> I am a first year master student in the engineering school Polytech Clermont, department of mathematical engineering and data science.
-In the last year I got specialized in biostatistics (bayesian statistics, survival analysis) and artificial intelligence (deep learning, AI).</p>
+In the last year I got specialized in biostatistics (bayesian statistics, survival analysis) and artificial intelligence (deep learning, AI).
+I am also Data Miner in Crédit Agricole Centre France as a work/study student.
+For more details, see my resume. </p>